Mission Statement: Gardens and programs that inspire, educate and enrich our lives and our community.

 Purpose Statement: To educate and encourage citizens on the importance of developing, restoring, maintaining and conserving wildlife habitat and the native plants that comprise that habitat.

-Welcome members–those who have renewed and those newly joined! (some at higher levels).
-Thank you so much!
+And to those who have renewed–thank you so much!
 Memberships help support our organization and our gardens!

 Note: We can now accept memberships and renewals online with this link: Membership/Renewals.

 However, to help us cover our processing costs for the convenience of using online payments, it is necessary to include those costs in our online membership fees.
 Amounts remain the same as before for checks/cash.

 Separate donations can also be transacted online!